XVIIarcano/Galileo-Microscope/BOM_and_components.md

 - 3x M3x30 SHCS screws and M3 nuts for the anti backlash ring

-- 2x M3x12 SHCS screws for the slide backers
+- 2x M3x12 or M3x8 SHCS screws for the slide backers

+- 3x M3x8 SHCS screws and M3 nuts for the TPU feet (optional)

 - Superlube grease or similar, oil may or may not work, I think grease is better and easier to manage, you will have to glue parts next to greased surfaces, so it would be better if it doesn't spill.